nathanfx330/redleaf/readme.md

 ## Getting Started

-1.  **Create Admin Account:** When you first visit `http://localhost:5000`, you will be prompted to create the primary administrator account.
+1.  **Create Admin Account:** When you first visit the application, you will be prompted to create the primary administrator account.
+2.  **Invite Users (Optional):** As an admin, you can go to the Settings page to generate invitation tokens for other users.
-2.  **Discover Documents:** After logging in, you will be on the Dashboard.
-Click **"1.
+3.  **Discover Documents:** Go to the Dashboard and click **"1.
 Discover Docs"** to have Redleaf find and register the files in your `documents` folder.
-3.  **Process Documents:** Click **"2.
+4.  **Process Documents:** Click **"2.
 Process All 'New'"** to begin indexing and NLP extraction.
 You can monitor the progress on the dashboard.
-4.  **Update Cache:** Once processing is complete, click **"3.
+5.  **Update Cache:** Once processing is complete, click **"3.
 Update Browse Cache"** to aggregate the new data for the Discovery page.
-5.  **Explore!** Navigate to the Discovery tab to search and browse your newly created knowledge base.
+6.  **Explore!** Navigate to the Discovery tab to search and browse your newly created knowledge base.

 ## Directory Structure